haxiomic/GPU-Fluid-Experiments/NOTES.md

 	- Editable particle count - use url params and reload to avoid texture allocation issue?
 		-> let u/CaptainObliviousity and u/8lbIceBag know when complete

-	- Tell jdonaldson when write up is complete

 	! avoid normalizing 0 vectors / any cases of bad math, even if the algo avoids them, they case problems on some machines http://www.reddit.com/r/InternetIsBeautiful/comments/2gkunq/fluid_and_particles_in_webgl/ckk3jrp

 	- Texture lookups outside function void main() are not standard - this caused issues on many GPUs!